 To discover your style keywords, I like to attack from a verbal/intellectual place AND from a visual place.
 Ask yourself what you want to feel like in your clothing, what values you hold most dear, and what you want people to notice most about you.
 Write down a few words that resonate, search for images you're attracted to (you can even type in some of the words you came up with and "outfit" on pinterest), and see how they align with your words.
 When sorting your closet or shopping to fill wardrobe gaps, you can hold each item up and ask yourself "does this align with my keywords?"

-Leading the Lumen Life?
+On the journey of living with intention?
 We’d love to hear your story and share what you’ve learned along the way!